abhiramready/Habit-System/README.md

 # 🧭 Habit System
-- Habits: We Are What We Do ✨
+- Habits: We are what we repeatedly do - Aristotle ✨
-- System: “You do not rise to the level of your goals.
-You fall to the level of your systems.” - James Clear 📘
+- System: You do not rise to the level of your goals.
+You fall to the level of your systems - James Clear ✨

 ## 📅 Habits
 Habits are systems for daily actions with long-term goals that determine our direction.